John Carlisle (actor): Television and film

-While appearing in repertory at Birmingham, Carlisle was spotted by an ATV casting director and asked to audition for the hospital drama series Emergency – Ward 10.
+While appearing in repertory at Birmingham, Carlisle was spotted by an ATV casting director and asked to audition for the hospital drama series Emergency Ward 10.
 Carlisle first assumed the role of the young doctor Lester Large in episode 533, in 1962.
 His character became a regular in the show, and Carlisle made numerous appearances including in the final episode of the long-running series in 1967.

 He starred alongside John Woodvine in the London Weekend Television crime series New Scotland Yard from 1972 to 1973.
 He played the opinionated and sometimes callous Detective Inspector (later Sergeant) Alan Ward and referred to having played the role "in kind of a Gestapo way, beating up criminals and things like that".
 The portrayal led to letters of complaint, so that the character was toned down in subsequent series.
 In 1979, Carlisle appeared in the BBC series The Omega Factor as the morally ambiguous psychiatrist Dr. Roy Martindale.
+In 2002 he portrayed the important supporting role of James Forsyte, father of Soames Forsyte, in The Forsyte Saga.